quartiq/booster/README.md

 ## USB Port

-The USB port on booster enumerates as a serial port and can be opened with any terminal emulation program (e.g. Pyserial's miniterm, TeraTerm, picoterm, or your desired serial port reader).
+The USB port on booster enumerates as a serial port and can be opened with any terminal emulation program (e.g. Pyserial's miniterm, TeraTerm, picoterm, putty, or your desired serial port reader).
 The USB port serves two purposes:
 * Logs are generated out the USB port
 * Basic network and MQTT configuration can be completed